IELTS Speaking Section: Structure, Band Scores And Instructions

 The test is 11 to 14 minutes long.
 There are three parts.

-- Part 3 of IELTS Speaking consists of a longer discussion that is related to the topic of Part 2.
-This is the part where you get the lion’s share of your score.
+Part 3 of IELTS Speaking consists of a longer discussion related to topic Part 2.
+This is the part where you get the share of your score.
 You need to go into depth and provide reasons, examples and analysis.